jet2jet/js-synthesizer/README.md

 The sequencer also supports 'user-defined client' to handle event data.

 * For sequncer instance created by `Synthesizer.createSequencer`, use `Synthesizer.registerSequencerClient` static method.
-    * You can use `Synthesizer.sendEventNow` static method to event data processed by the synthesizer or another clients.
+    * You can use `Synthesizer.sendEventNow` static method to send event data, processed by the synthesizer or clients, to another clients/synthesizers.
 * For sequncer instance created by `createSequencer` of `AudioWorkletNodeSynthesizer`, use `registerSequencerClientByName` instance method.
     * The callback function must be added to 'AudioWorkletGlobalScope' like `hookPlayerMIDIEventsByName`'s callback.
     * To re-send event data, use `Synthesizer.sendEventNow` in the worklet. `Synthesizer` constructor is available via `AudioWorkletGlobalScope.JSSynth.Synthesizer`.
-* You can rewrite event data passed to the callback, with using `JSSynth.rewriteEventData` (`AudioWorkletGlobalScope.JSSynth.rewriteEventData` for worklet).
+* You can rewrite event data passed to the callback, by using `JSSynth.rewriteEventData` (`AudioWorkletGlobalScope.JSSynth.rewriteEventData` for worklet).

 ### `JSSynth` methods